Educational Tourism with EF Tours!

-Before you travel with students with EF Tours (for free I might add!), you might think… What if I lose one?
+Before you do student travel with EF Tours (for free I might add!), you might think… What if I lose one?
 What if they annoy me?
 What if they hook up?
 I can’t be the only person with those thoughts, and I surely won’t be the last.
-I googled this exact question before my first trip, and I couldn’t find a solid answer.
+I googled this exact question before my first venture into educational tourism, and I couldn’t find a solid answer.
 Before I took my students abroad, I had a lot of concerns.
 I love my kiddos, but let’s get real… kids can be stressful.
 Without that delightful buffer of the evening between school days, how could we survive?

 1. These kids want to be there!

 These little guys begged and pleaded.
 They convinced people to buy random crap that they were selling.
 They stood in the hot sun to wash the crap off of other people’s cars.
 They.
 Want.
 This.
 It’s a world of difference when kids actually want something and are motivated than the kids that are stuck in a room with you while you trick them into learning.
 And honestly, I think it’s really great to get students to work for it.
 I think it means more to them than if the parents just pay outright.
 If you play your cards right in the fundraising stage, this will be an educational tourism trip that shows them the world and the value of a dollar!

 2. Travel is way more fun than work

 Most of the times that kids are a little naughty, it’s because they are bored and society tells them that they have ADD… but that’s a whole other rant.
 When they are traveling, there is so MUCH.
 To see.
 To do.
 To hear.
 To think about.
 To snap on SnapChat.
 To sleep through, haha.
 Generally, they are so busy just soaking it all in, that they hardly even have a second to be bad.
 But… you still gotta watch them.
 But because it’s more fun (and honestly, they’re a little nervous about it too), they are going to be close to you and the tour guide.
 EF tours works really hard to have exciting things to do every step of the way!
 We went to several of the best day trips in Costa Rica!